1. How can I participate in a dig?

 For starters, figure that you're going to get dirty and sweaty ... since you'll be working outside, probably in the hot sun.
 Wear stout shoes, and whatever else is appropriate for the time of year and the projected weather.
 In the fall, you should dress in layers.

-You might also want to consider bringing a folding chair, lunch, and plenty of water!
+Lastly, you should also consider bringing a folding chair and lunch.
+And bring plenty of water!

 4. OK, what about going potty?